-Support materials for the practice of Sherap Chamma are available from Ligmincha Institute's Bookstore & Tibet Shop.
+Support materials for the practice of Sherap Chamma are available from Ligmincha International's Bookstore & Tibet Shop.

 Tenzin Wangyall Rinpoche guided the Sherap Chamma practice during a June 2009 live Internet broadcast.
 View a recording of this broadcast here >